reslp/iqtreeGUI/README.md

 `python iqtreegui.py`

-**Note:** iqtreeGUI needs Python3
+**Note:** iqtreeGUI needs Python3.
+I recommend installing [Anaconda] (https://www.anaconda.com).

 Building executables
 ===================
-If you are on Linux or MacOS you may execute the `build_all.sh` script to build iqtreeGUI for Linux, MacOS and Windows.
+If you are on Linux or MacOS you may execute the `build_all.sh` script to build iqtreeGUI for Linux and Windows.
 This requires pyinstaller and Docker to be installed.

 **Locally from source:**